Updated on September 12th, 2022

 In past year’s we’ve provided so much winter sugar the bees didn’t come close to making a dent in it.
 This past year we cut back a little.
 I poked my nose in one day and saw the bees taking advantage of the sugar, so I added some.

 The more extreme your winter climate, the more stress is placed on your colonies.
-The more you can reduce that stress, the healthier your bees will be in spring.
+The more you can reduce that stress, the healthier your bees will be in early spring.

 From Cornell: Winterizing Bees In Cold Climates